opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 ---
 <br>

-## Scrapping Metrics
+## Scrapping Additional Metrics

-To Scrape metrics from a standalone Linux server (our Jenkins server) running node_exporter using a Prometheus instance running inside EKS
+In order to monitor our Jenkins Server on the Grafana Dashboard, we need to expose the metrics to prometheus using `node_exporter` and `prometheus plugin`.
+Earlier, we had installed `node_exporter` on our Jenkins server using the bash script and we have also installed the `prometheus plugin` on Jenkins.
+The `node_exporter` will expose the server metrics while the `prometheus plugin` will expose metrics from Jenkins itself.

-### ✅ Prerequisites:
+✅ **Prerequisites:**
-- [x] Prometheus is installed via Helm chart.
+- [x] Prometheus is installed on kubernetes cluster via Helm chart.
 - [x] Node_exporter is running and accessible on our Jenkins server (default port: `9100`).
 - [x] The Jenkins server's IP address is publicly accessible or reachable from within the EKS cluster (e.g., via VPC Peering, VPN, or internal networking).
 - [x] Security Groups and firewall rules allow traffic from EKS nodes to port `9100` on the Jenkins server.

-### 🚀 Steps to Add Standalone Server to Prometheus Scrape Targets
+### 🚀 Steps to Add Jenkins Server to Prometheus Scrape Targets

 #### 1. Create Additional Scrape Config via Secret